Check your email or the flybuys website or app to see if you are eligible for this promotion.

 6. Keep an eye out for great flight deals

-We are now rounding up some of the best flight deals for Economy, Premium and Business Class flights.
-Any recent deals can be found over on the ‘best active frequent flyer deals page’ here →.
+We round up some of the best flight deals for Economy, Premium Economy, Business and First Class flights.
+Any noteworthy deals can be found over on the best current frequent flyer deals page.

 How to keep and make the most of your Gold status